drewgriffinSU/Project/README.md

 7) Giacometti, A., Campagnolo, A., MacDonald, L., Mahony, S., Robson, S., Weyrich, T., … Gibson, A. (2017).
 The value of critical destruction: Evaluating multispectral image processing methods for the analysis of primary historical texts.
 Digital Scholarship in the Humanities, 32(1), 101–122

+8) Wright, David H. "FROM COPY TO FACSIMILE: A MILLENNIUM OF STUDYING THE VATICAN VERGIL."
+The British Library Journal 17.1 (1991): 12-35.
+Web.